-For seeds, seedlings, saplings and certain plant materials for production such as flower bulbs, HS codes are given in Appendix-I, a Control Certificate is required to be approved by GDFC or authorized PADs according to the type of the products prior to import.
-Once issued, the Control Certificate is valid for six months and this time period cannot be extended.
+For seeds, seedlings, saplings and certain plant materials for production such as flower bulbs, (HS codes are listed in Appendix I), a Control Certificate is required to be approved by MinAF's central level or authorized AFDs according to the type of the products prior to import.
+Once issued, the Control Certificate is valid for six months.
+This time period cannot be extended.